SimpleSamples/docs/docs/csharp/language-reference/keywords/enum.md

 ms.author: "wiwagn"
 ---
 # enum (C# Reference)
-The `enum` keyword is used to declare an enumeration, a distinct type that consists of a set of named constants called the enumerator list.
+The `enum` type declares an enumeration, a distinct type consisting of a set of named constants called the enumerator list.

  Usually it is best to define an enum directly within a namespace so that all classes in the namespace can access it with equal convenience.
 However, an enum can also be nested within a class or struct.